dhodgson615/Image-Processing-Toolkit/README.md

 ## Features

-- **Binary Thresholding**: Converts the image to black and white based on a threshold value.
+- Binary Thresholding: Converts the image to black and white based on a threshold value.
-- **Multiple Thresholds**: Applies multiple thresholds for enhanced image processing.
+- Multiple Thresholds: Applies multiple thresholds for enhanced image processing.
-- **Contrast Adjustment**: Adjusts the contrast of the image below a specified threshold.
+- Contrast Adjustment: Adjusts the contrast of the image below a specified threshold.
-- **Color Inversion**: Inverts the colors of the image.
+- Color Inversion: Inverts the colors of the image.
-- **Neighbor Adjustment**: Modifies neighboring pixels of black pixels based on specific conditions.
+- Neighbor Adjustment: Modifies neighboring pixels of black pixels based on specific conditions.

 ## How It Works